nearform/react-animation/README.md

 It is important for every child to have a unique key, in order for the component to detect changes to the group as children are added and removed.

+Animations and transitions can be specified in the same way as for `AnimateOnChange`, using `animationIn` and `animationOut` properties.
+Alternatively, `AnimateGroup` supports the convenience property `animation` which allows the base name of the animation to be specified; so for example, setting `animation="bounce"` is equivalent to setting the properties `animationIn="bounceIn" animationOut="bounceOut"`.

-Note that this component is different to AnimateOnChange as it _only_ animates addition of new elements and removal of existing ones; changes to existing elements are not animated.
+Note that this component is different to `AnimateOnChange` as it _only_ animates addition of new elements and removal of existing ones; changes to existing elements are not animated.
 However, animation of updates to elements can be simulated by changing the child key when its value changes; this will be equivalent to removing the child's old value and replacing it with a new child with the new value.

 ## Animations